 Situational Agility: Each client, each employee, each situation is going to be different.
 Some want hard facts all the time.
-Some are comfortable working from gut.
+Some are comfortable working from their gut.
 Some use Microsoft products; some use Google.
 Some love email; some only want to call you.
 There are thousands of ways where Client A can be different from Client B. The most present leaders respond to each client as an individual and respect their needs while having empathy for how they like to work.
 The least effective leaders try to shoehorn everyone into what they are comfortable with.
 Those leaders also end up losing a lot of business.

-If you want to boost your X Factor and exude presence, start with building up your relational authenticity.
+If you want to boost your X-Factor and exude presence, start with building up your relational authenticity.
 Your first objective is to make someone feel like they matter.

-Go visit a co-worker — someone beside, below or above you — and only talk to them about their workload, how you can be of value, and what else is going on in their life.
+Go visit a co-worker — someone beside, below or above you — and only talk to them about how you can be of value, and what else is going on in their life.
 No office gossip, no “I’m so slammed,” nothing like that.
 Just a quick pop-in conversation that wasn’t scheduled, wasn’t related to deliverables, didn’t mention KPIs, or anything else.
 Just be human and go and interact.